Home Guard (Denmark): Naval Home Guard

 The Naval Home Guard (Marinehjemmeværnet) deals with securing naval installations, patrolling of the Danish territorial waters, and carries out Search and Rescue missions.
 It supports scientific research for Danish universities, provides vessels for police and customs operations ashore, and supports exercises and training of other military units (navy, special operations forces, etc.).

 The Danish Naval Home Guard is commanded by a full service naval captain (kommandør) and a staff of professional full-service personnel.
 The organisation was totally revised by 1 January 2017.
 The professional staff is supported by voluntary service staff personnel of experts, planning personnel, advisors, specialists and instructors.

 The Navy Home Guard comprises 35 flotillas (company sized units), with 30 "general-purpose" flotillas equipped with 900 klassen and 800 klassen ships, along with one flotilla equipped with 2 trailer-based speedboats and command vehicles.
 Their primary missions include surveillance, picture building, and security in territorial waters, as well as search and rescue operations.

 Additionally, the Navy Home Guard maintains four highly specialized Maritime Force Protection (MFP) flotillas, utilizing speedboats and drones for harbor protection and escorts.
 These 35 units are always on a 1-hour call for search and rescue, military, and police deployments.

 Alongside its operational prowess, the Navy Home Guard has two music corps and a staff unit.

 The flotillas are all commanded by volunteer naval lieutenants (kaptajnløjtnanter).

 Air Force Home Guard

 The Air Force Home Guard (Flyverhjemmeværnet), supports the Danish air force, the police and other national authorities in their emergency management by securing airports, performing aerial environmental patrols of national waters.

+Since 2019 the Air Force Home Guard, has been deployed to the EU and Schengen mission FRONTEX in support of EU/Schengens borders.